PlacementDecision API is upgraded from v1alpha1 to v1beta1,

 configurationsrepresents the configuration of prioritizers.

-nameis the name of a prioritizer.
-Below are the valid names:
+builtIndefines the name of a BuiltIn prioritizer.
+Below are the valid BuiltIn prioritizer names.

 - Balance: balance the decisions among the clusters.